 What Is Continuous Code Inspection?

+Code inspection improves overall code quality.
 Continuous code inspection means constantly scanning your code for defects.
-It’s especially important for DevOps and Agile development — where traditional inspections aren’t enough.
+It’s especially important for DevOps and Agile development where traditional inspections aren’t enough.
 Here we explain what is a code inspection and outline the code inspection process.

 How Code Inspection Improves Quality

-Code inspections are typically formal code reviews.
+Typically, formal code reviews are similar to inspecting code.
 The goal is to prevent defects — and detect them earlier.
 And the practice can detect up to 90% of defects at a fraction of the cost of other practices.

 Code Inspection and Testing